 With each merger, only a subset of information are stored in our secure servers.
 Such information are called metadata and contain the followings:

-This is the exhaustive list of information that are saved at each merger.
-As seen above, email addresses of your recipients are not transmitted to our server, as well as any other information inside the sheet.
+This is the exhaustive list of information that are saved at each merge.
+As seen above, email addresses of your recipients are not transmitted to our server, as well as your emails content (or subject), nor any other information inside the sheet.